-Students from years F-12 are invited to research and create an entry that considers whether democracy makes for a better world.
+Students from years F-12 are invited to research and create an entry that considers a turning point in democracy.

-- Research an individual or a community; an artist or a writer; an idea or an event; a discovery or an invention that has contributed to democracy.
-For example, poet and political activist Oodgeroo Noonuccal, satirical magazine Charlie Hebdo, the 1967 Referendum, equality, the Internet
+- Research an individual or a community; an idea or an event; a discovery or an invention that has changed the course of democracy

-- Entries can include local, national and global political leaders, activists, political parties, or governments who have influenced the development of democracy.
-For example, Paul Keating, Nelson Mandela, the Tea Party movement, GetUp!
+- Entries are not limited to Australian figures, events or documents.
+They can include local, national and global political leaders, activists, political parties, or governments who have influenced the development of democracy

 - You can enter a creative response for this category, including 3D museum exhibits.
 See the National History Challenge website for presentation format ideas

 - Use or reference of the MoAD collection is encouraged, including the building and its collection, MoAD website and online resources

 - Some ideas of digital tools to assist your response include: Thinglink; iMovie; StopMotion Recorder, PPT presentation

 - Winning entries will be displayed on the MoAD website or onsite at the museum

 Winning entries will be displayed on the MoAD website or onsite in the museum

 MoAD Learning – http://moadoph.gov.au/learning/